No Man of God

-No Man of God is a 2021 American crime mystery film directed by Amber Sealey and written by C. Robert Cargill, under the pseudonym of Kit Lesser.
+No Man of God is a 2021 American mystery film directed by Amber Sealey and written by C. Robert Cargill, under the pseudonym of Kit Lesser.
 The film stars Elijah Wood, Luke Kirby, Aleksa Palladino and Robert Patrick.
 It is based on real life transcripts selected from conversations between serial killer Ted Bundy and FBI Special Agent Bill Hagmaier that happened between 1984 and 1989, and the complicated relationship that formed between them during Bundy's final years on death row.

-It had its world premiere at the Tribeca Film Festival on June 11, 2021.
-It was released in the United States on August 27, 2021 by RLJE Films.
+The film had its world premiere at the Tribeca Film Festival on June 11, 2021.
+It was released in theaters, on video on demand and digital in the United States on August 27, 2021, by RLJE Films.

 Plot

 In 1985, when a select group of special agents of the FBI's Behavior Science Unit pass on death row inmate Ted Bundy as a case study, newcomer Bill Hagmaier accepts the challenge while knowing Bundy's distrust of the FBI.
 Through shared letters, Bundy shows interest, and Hagmaier travels to the Florida State Prison for an interview.
 Bundy and Hagmaier examine pornography and detective magazines as a probable catalyst of serial killers.
 Bundy coaxes personal information from Hagmaier about his life to establish trust.
 Bundy equates investigators to fishermen.
 The deeper their fishing line goes, the harder it is to catch a killer.
 He says that one day he may take Hagmaier under the water to see how deep it goes.

 Bill meets with Ted again in 1986.
 Ted is shown crime scene photos of the Green River case and gives his assessment on the patterns of the elusive murderer.
 Through Bill's calculating questioning, Ted discloses information about his own patterns.
 Ted asks Bill if he could kill someone.
 Bill explains that, due to his being an FBI agent, it could happen, but this answer is not what Ted was seeking.
 Back in Quantico, Virginia, Unit Chief Roger Depue cautions Bill not to get too close to someone like Bundy.

 While sharing stories about their children during their next meeting in 1987, Ted senses that Bill is getting too deep in his mind and taunts him to speculate on what he would do if he escaped from prison.
 Bill describes it with a good amount of accuracy and Ted verbally attacks Bill, then settles down and begins to disclose more intimate details of his life and what may have led him to murder but dispels the myths about him.
 He reveals that he and Bill could easily change places, which deeply afflicts Bill.